sujaysathya/Automated_Attending_System/README.md

 It can use both Speech Recognition and Image Processing techniques to interact with other people in the meeting.

-Once the meeting is done, it closes the Google Chrome page and this process continues every time you have an online class to attend.
+Once the meeting is done, it closes the Google Chrome page and this process continues every time you have an online class .

 <i><b>Speech Recognition</b></i> is used to identify whether your enrollment number is being called out during attendance and the bot automatically types "present" in the chatbox.